mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

 ^^^^^^^^^^^^^^^^^^^

-The simple patterns defined by the SQL standard consist of a string of characters with two characters that have special meaning: **%** (percent) matches zero or more characters and **_** (underscore) matches exactly one character.
+The simple patterns defined by the SQL standard consist of a string of characters with two characters that have special meaning: ``%`` (percent) matches zero or more characters and ``_`` (underscore) matches exactly one character.

 For example:

 ``'mats%'``
-  Matches any string that starts with 'mats'.
+  Match any string that starts with 'mats'.
 ``'%kindahl%'``
-  Matches any string containing the word 'kindahl'.
+  Match any string containing the word 'kindahl'.
 ``'%_'``
-  Matches any string consisting of one or more characters.
+  Match any string consisting of one or more characters.

 .. _posix_regexp: